JanZChlumu/Kids-Semaphore/README.md

 	{0x90B1027A,    0x20E9B7A,   0xC4EF317A,   0x364CCA7A}};  /*Go2Run (all long hold positions)*/
 ```
 ### Battery & discharging
 Used charger is little bit stupid and doesn't solve problem with deep discharge.
 That's why indication function was implemented.
-When Lion battery reach 3,1V all semaphore functions are deactivate only orange LED is cyclicaly blinking (like in real situation - when traffic lights are out of order).
+When Lion battery reach 3,1V all semaphore functions are deactivate only orange LED is cyclicaly blinking (like in real situation - when traffic lights are out of order) and 15 minutes power off mode is activated.

-Other case is when child forgot on toy after 15 minutes timeout 15 minutes, semaphore goes over sleep mode.
-Minimum power consumption in this situation is 250uA.
+Other case is when child forgot on toy for 15 minutes, semaphore goes over sleep mode.

+Minimum power consumption for bought situations is 250uA.
-For increasing low power consumption was removed [LDO regulator](http://ww1.microchip.com/downloads/en/DeviceDoc/20005785A.pdf) and power on LED from Arduino Mini.
+For increasing low power consumption was removed [LDO regulator](http://ww1.microchip.com/downloads/en/DeviceDoc/20005785A.pdf), power on LED from Arduino Mini, IR sensor and capapity button is disconned form power supply ( see [schematic](https://github.com/JanZChlumu/Kids-Semaphore/blob/master/miscellaneous/Semaphore_schematic.pdf)).
 ## Compilation
 Project was setup for Eclipse with arduino plugin.
 Last [hex](https://github.com/JanZChlumu/Kids-Semaphore/blob/master/Semaphore/Release/Semaphore.hex) file is stored in project.
 ## Semaphore parts